 In order for students to be fully prepared for a successful future, they need opportunities to explore a variety of pathways before they graduate from high school.
-Exposure to career options – including the military – helps students understand the skills and credentials they will need to achieve their professional and personal goals.
-Through experiences like internships, dual enrollment and other college-level coursework, and vocational and technical education options, students gain real-world experience and a practical understanding of employment.
+Exposure to career options – including the military – helps students understand the skills and credentials they will need to acquire to achieve their professional and personal goals.
+Through experiences like internships and apprenticeships, dual enrollment and other college-level coursework, and vocational and technical education options, students gain real-world experience and a practical understanding of employment.

-If we want all students to #GraduateReadyNJ, we must anticipate what the career market of the future will look like and help our kids succeed in getting there.
+To anticipate the career market of the future and help our kids succeed in getting there, WRNJ advocates for:

 Resources for Students and Families